CP04042K/linkFilter/README.md

-# scripts
+# linkFilder
-Some scripts i create to make penetration testing easier for me, i don't invest much time on most of them so please feel free to commit your modification
+i came into a situation where i have to find away to process an enormous amount of url, which is result from tools like gospider, waybackurls.
+This is the script i created for my personal use, to make life easier for me

 getting subdomains from list:
 ```